alisharifara/disaster-detection-NLP/README.md

 01. Importing the required libraries
 02. Importing the dataset
 03. Text preprocessing (Text may contain numbers, special characters, and unwanted spaces.
-Hence, we should remove them)
+Hence, we should remove these special characters and numbers from text)
 04. Converting text to numbers
 05. Spliting data into training and test sets
 06. Training text classification model and predicting Sentiment